novuhq/novu/docs/docs/community/monorepo-structure.md

 ### @novu/node

 A Standalone Node.js wrapper around the Novu API.
-Exists to provide type-safe an easier access to the different API endpoints Novu exposes (Triggers, subscriber, etc…).
+Exists to provide type-safe and easier access to the different API endpoints Novu exposes (Triggers, subscribers, etc…).

 ### @novu/nest

-A Nest.js wrapper around the `@novu/node` package created by the community to easily interact with the core library from a nest project.
+A Nest.js wrapper around the `@novu/node` package was created by the community to easily interact with the core library from a nest project.
 Also released on NPM as a package.

 ### @novu/notification-center

 React component library that contains widget bell with the notification center.
-Can get override of components like ‘bell icon’, ‘notification center’.
+Can get override of components like ‘bell icon’, and ‘notification center’.

 ## Providers

 These are the API wrappers created by the community to wrap communication providers in the following channels:

-Novu provides a single API to manage providers across multiple channels with a simple to use interface.
+Novu provides a single API to manage providers across multiple channels with a simple-to-use interface.

 ### 💌 Email